 Candidates must accept the responsibility to be honest and to respect ethical standards in meeting their academic assignments and requirements.
 Integrity in academic life requires that candidates demonstrate intellectual and academic achievement independent of all assistance except that authorized by the instructor.
-The use of an outside source in any academic assignment, paper, report, or submission for academic credit without the appropriate acknowledgement is plagiarism.
-It is also academically dishonest to submit anything in electronic form as one’s own that is the work, either fully or in part, of someone else.
+The use of an outside source in any academic assignment, paper, report, or submission for academic credit without the appropriate acknowledgment is plagiarism.
+It is also academically dishonest to submit anything in electronic form as one’s own, that is, the work, either fully or in part, of someone else.
 It is unethical to present as one’s own work, the ideas, words, or representations of another without the proper indication of the source.
 Therefore, it is the candidate’s responsibility to give credit to any quotation, idea, or data borrowed from an outside source.
-Candidates who fail to meet the responsibility for academic integrity subject themselves to sanctions ranging from a reduction in grade or failure in the assignment or course in which the offence occurred to suspension, dismissal, or expulsion from the University.
+Candidates who fail to meet the responsibility for academic integrity subject themselves to sanctions ranging from a reduction in grade or failure in the assignment or course in which the offense occurred to suspension, dismissal, or expulsion from the University.
 Candidates penalized for failing to maintain academic integrity who wish to appeal such action may petition the department chair for a hearing on the matter.
 View the Pace University Academic Integrity Code (PDF).

 Becoming a teacher is a complex process.
 Once admitted, teacher candidates must demonstrate success in each of the essential aspects of the teacher preparation program:

 - understanding the theories and instructional practices presented in coursework;

 - demonstrating the knowledge base of the program in coursework and examinations;